clusterlink-net/clusterlink/website/content/en/docs/main/getting-started/users.md

     If they were not, use the flag `--path <path>` for pointing to the working directory that was used in the previous command.
     The `--fabric` option is optional, and by default, "default_fabric" will be used.
+    To install a specific image of ClusterLink use the `--tag <version>` flag.
     For more details and deployment configuration see [ClusterLink deployment operator][].
 {{< notice note >}}
 To set up ClusterLink on another cluster, create another set of peer certificates (step 2).